You are here:Home1/Los Angeles2/Top 10 Best Nightclubs in Los Angeles [Updated 2023]

-Unlike other cities, Los Angeles does sleep, with most clubs and bars closing at 2am.
-However, that does not mean that the city’s nightlife is not as lively as it is in other fast-paced locales.
+Unlike other cities, Los Angeles does sleep, with most clubs and bars closing at 2:00 AM.
+That does not mean that the city’s nightlife is any less lively as other fast-paced locales.
 There are places to party past midnight all over town which offer live music, thumping mixes spun by DJs, and even a killer warehouse party every now and then.
-No matter which club you end up at, keep your eyes open for sighting an A-list partygoer or guest at the venues, for this is the home of Hollywood’s royalty and you never know when a celebrity or two might go dancing past.
+No matter which club you end up at, keep your eyes open for sighting an A-list partygoers, for this is the home of Hollywood’s royalty and you never know when a celebrity or two might go dancing past.

 Looking for a posh, classy, rustic-looking nightclub with a sophisticated crowd?
 Warwick should be your go-to spot from now on.
 With a “bottle service only” rule, most of the crowd at Warwick will be dressed to impress: you’ll often find men dressed in suits and ladies in trendy & classy outfits.
 And if you’re a long time partying Angeleno, you might have known Warwick as Club L before the venue rebranded.
 The club is located in a warehouse made up of exposed brick, fireplaces, and unfinished ceilings which give it a rough and indie feel but offers a killer beverage selection.
 At Warwick, you’ll be able to enjoy your VIP experience while sipping seasonal craft cocktails made with high quality alcohol and ingredients.

-The location boasts some of the largest and biggest names in the Electronic Dance Music (EDM) scene.
-At the Academy, you’ll be able to experience the work of Insomniac, the same company that is known for creating the biggest Las Vegas EDM festival: Electric Daisy Carnival / EDC.
-If you want to enjoy a night where you can just dance with loud bass-pumping music without having to worry about refinement the Academy sounds like the right place for you.
+Academy nightclub boasts some of the biggest names in the Electronic Dance Music (EDM) scene.
+At the Academy in Hollywood, you’ll be able to experience the work of Insomniac, the same company that is known for creating the biggest EDM festival: Electric Daisy Carnival / EDC.
+If you want to enjoy a night where you can just dance with loud bass-pumping music without having to worry about refinement, Academy is the right place for you.
 The venue has a huge indoor dance floor, as well as a spacious outdoor patio area for people who need a minute to decompress or chill.
-Academy is also open past 2 AM, though the venue stops serving alcohol at that time and is strict about taking away any unfinished bottles from VIP tables.
-Check upcoming events to see who’s spinning, and sign up for free/discounted guest lists!
+Academy is also open past 2 AM, which is rare for a club in LA.

 Located where the Los Angeles Stock Exchange used to be, Exchange LA enjoys paying homage to the opulent past of the 1920-30s with a focus on rich Art Deco styling.
 The historic location was remodeled into a four-story party hotspot that can hold up to 1,500 guests in the service bars and rooms that span its 25,000 square feet space.
 With state-of-the-art lighting and sound systems as well as an enormous LED screen, Exchange LA’s set-up is ideal for nights of EDM revelry.
 Often open past 2 AM on weekends (they still cut off alcohol sales at 2 AM), Exchange is a great place for guests who are looking to get more action out of their night.
-The sister club to Academy, Exchange is the home to internationally renowned DJs including Alan Walker, Dubfire, Don Diablo, Gareth Emery, Tritonal, and many more, Exchange LA is the prime destination for EDM lovers.
-Get on the app to sign up for the free/discounted guest lists that are often available!
+The sister club to Academy, Exchange is the home to internationally renowned DJs including Alan Walker, Don Diablo, Gareth Emery, Tritonal, and many more, Exchange LA is the prime destination for EDM lovers.

 Created by SBE group, a company known for its unique and upscale bars and nightclubs, Nightingale Plaza combines elegance with technology creating a modern feeling environment where its guests can enjoy themselves.
 Previously named Greystone Manor, Nightingale is sectioned off into four distinct spaces: a high-energy main room, two interior lounges, full bars, and a garden oasis.
 Nightingale Plaza is one of the most Instagram-able nightclubs in Los Angeles, so be sure to bring your cameras.
 Given the exclusive nature of the venue, bottle service is the best way to get into the club and its strict dress code is on the same scale as the other clubs in the city, so be sure to dress to impress to blend in with the sophisticated crowd you’d expect in Hollywood.